Lifeguard / Swim Instructor Training

 You can use the LIFE program credit towards Lifeguard training.
 The SCRD LIFE application can take up to two weeks to process and must be in place on your account before you register.

-If you are a lifeguard, we are hiring!
-Please check our Careers Page.
+If you are a lifeguard, please check our Careers Page

 Stay tuned!
 Lifeguard Training in Fall 2025 and Winter 2026